Umuzi-org/ACN-syllabus/content/environment-setup/python-extras-on-android/_index.md

 ---
+_db_id: 631
+content_type: topic
+ready: true
 title: Python setup for Android
-ready: true
 ---

 You can use ACode to write python code too.
 Just be sure to save your files with the `.py` extension.